R52 (South Africa): Route

-The R52 begins in Biesiesvlei (20 kilometres north-east of Sannieshof), at a junction with the N14 National Route.
+The R52 begins in Biesiesvlei (20 kilometres north-east of Sannieshof), at a junction with the N14 national route.
 It begins by going north-east for 36 kilometres, through Itekeng, to the town of Lichtenburg.
-It reaches a junction with the R503 Route and the R505 Route (Nelson Mandela Drive).
+It reaches a junction with the R503 route and the R505 route (Dr Nelson Mandela Drive).

-All 3 routes form one road northwards through the Lichtenburg CBD as Nelson Mandela Drive up to the junction with Gerrit Maritz Street, where the R52 splits from the R503/R505 to become Gerrit Maritz Street eastwards.
-The R52 heads north-east for 84 kilometres, meeting the R53 Route, to the town of Koster, where it turns northwards in the town centre, becoming Rissik Street, and meets the R509 Route.
-After the Reagile suburb of Koster, the R53 turns to the north-east and heads for 35 kilometres to reach its end at a t-junction with the N4 National Route (Platinum Highway) just west of Rustenburg.
+All 3 routes form one road northwards through the Lichtenburg CBD as Dr Nelson Mandela Drive up to the junction with Republiek Street, where the R503 & R505 become Republiek Street westwards.
+The R52 remains as Dr Nelson Mandela Drive up to the junction with Gerrit Maritz Street, where the R52 becomes Gerrit Maritz Street eastwards.
+The R52 heads north-east for 84 kilometres, meeting the R53 route, to reach the town of Koster, where it turns northwards in the town centre, becoming Rissik Street, and meets the R509 route.
+After the Reagile suburb of Koster, the R52 turns to the north-east and heads for 35 kilometres to reach its end at a t-junction with the N4 national route (Platinum Highway) just west of Rustenburg.